I was asked to try a TED talk about ten years ago and just didn’t really understand the idea. I didn’t do it.

 The Book my head was exploding out was tentatively called “Tips from Uncle Chad” and although it never came to be, it has spawned 100’s of notes and papers and lectures.

-I was probably 30 at the time with no kids of my own but seemed to relate well with them through my clinic and coaching, personal training and the ever burning desire to never grow up nor get old.
+I was around 30 at the time with no kids of my own but seemed to relate well with them through my clinic and coaching, personal training and the ever burning desire to never grow up nor get old.
 Here’s how it all went down..

 A 17 year old girl was in my clinic having her elbow and shoulder looked at.
 She was discussing much everything hurt but it came through quite clearly how emotionally down she was.
 Not from her pain in her arm but the pain of having been dumped the night before the homecoming dance.
 Her joy and happy anticipation of a great night shattered by some punk 18 year old.
 This dude had crushed her.